View a markdown version of this page

 Note

-After you've enabled ENA Express for the network interface attachment on an instance, the sending instance initiates communication with the receiving instance, and SRD detects if ENA Express is operating on both the sending instance and the reciving instance.
+After you've enabled ENA Express for the network interface attachment on an instance, the sending instance initiates communication with the receiving instance, and SRD detects if ENA Express is operating on both the sending instance and the receiving instance.
 If ENA Express is operating, the communication can use SRD transmission.
 If ENA Express is not operating, the communication falls back to standard ENA transmission.

-During periods of time when network traffic is light, you might notice a slight increase in packet latency (tens of microseconds) when the packet uses ENA Express.
+During periods of time when network traffic is light, you might notice a slight increase in median packet latency (tens of microseconds) when the packet uses ENA Express.
 During those times, applications that prioritize specific network performance characteristics can benefit from ENA Express as follows:

-• Longer running processes should experience reduced tail latency during periods of network congestion.
+• Longer running processes in the same Availability Zone will experience reduced tail latency during periods of network congestion.

 • Processes can benefit from a smoother and more standard distribution for network response times.